voicebase/voicebase-docs/docs/data-formats/configuration.rst

 - line 48 (``"enableProfanityFiltering": true``): Default is false
 - line 53 (``"vocabularyName": "earningsCalls"``): this vocabulary must be created before it is used
 - line 60 (``"weight": 1``):  weights range from 0 to 5, 0 being default weight
+- line 69 (``"enableAnalyticIndexing" : true``): this publishes the media file to the Analytic Workbench